 Despite the seemingly unusual high frequency of the raging wildfires that took place recently, it is alarming that there are many more large wildfires predicted over the coming couple of years.
-In certain places (like California and Australia), the warmer temperatures, drier land conditions, and extreme dry gusty wind, are expected to expand the length, and increase the intensity of wildfires.
+In certain places (like California and Australia); warmer temperatures, drier land conditions, and extreme dry gusty wind, are expected to expand the length, and increase the intensity of wildfires.

-See Also: https://climate.nasa.gov/effects/
+See Also: climate.nasa.gov/effects

 Green City Times Tags

-Breakthrough Energy Coalition California carbon footprint carbon neutral carbon pricing carbon tax Clean Power Plan climate change Community Choice COP 21 Department of Defense electric vehicles energy energy efficiency energy jobs energy star greenhouse gas emissions India’s Ministry of New and Renewable Energy Kamuthi Solar Power Project Kurnool Ultra Mega Solar Park LEED li-ion cobalt lithium iron phosphate London Array nationally determined contributions nuclear energy Paris Climate Accord Pavagada Solar Park permaculture renewable energy smart grid smart meter solar sustainability sustainable agriculture sustainable city Thorium Topaz Solar Plant UNFCCC vanadium Vineyard Wind Farm waste management zero-waste
+Breakthrough Energy Coalition carbon footprint carbon neutral carbon neutrality carbon pricing carbon tax Clean Power Plan climate change climate solutions Community Choice Conference of the Parties COP 21 electric vehicles energy energy efficiency energy jobs energy star global warming green building greenhouse gas emissions India’s Ministry of New and Renewable Energy Intergovernmental Panel on Climate Change Kamuthi Solar Power Project Kurnool Ultra Mega Solar Park LEED London Array nationally determined contributions net zero greenhouse gas emissions nuclear energy Paris Climate Accord Pavagada Solar Park permaculture renewable energy smart grid smart meter solar sustainability sustainable agriculture sustainable city Thorium Topaz Solar Plant UNFCCC United Nations Framework Convention on Climate Change waste management zero-waste